Dasaav-dsv/ds3fps/x64/Release/FPS README.txt

 HOW TO USE

 * In game:
-While in the default camera state (3rd person) press and hold your lock on button, whether it is on your mouse or controller, to enter 1st person
+While in the default camera state (3rd person) press and hold your lock on button, whether it is on your keyboard, mouse or controller, to enter 1st person
-In 1st person, lock on enables free look mode, which disconnects camera movement from character rotation while held Tapping lock on in 1st person puts the camera back into 3rd person Additional settings are available under the Camera tab in the game's settings menu:
+In 1st person, holding interact enables free look mode, which disconnects camera movement from character rotation while held While in 1st person press and hold your lock on button, whether it is on your keyboard, mouse or controller, to return to 3rd person
+Additional settings are available under the Camera tab in the game's settings menu:
 ﻿﻿Track Dodges - Toggle head tracking for dodges, i.e. rolls and quickstep (this setting overrides the .ini setting of ﻿﻿﻿the same name)
 ﻿﻿FOV - The actual field of view of the 1st person camera